rjurney/Agile_Data_Code/ch11/README.md

 ```

-## Calculate Reply Probability by Time of Email Sent ##
+## Calculate Reply Probability by Time of Email Sent- P(reply|from & hour)##

-To calculate and fill in empty zeros, run:
+To calculate and fill in empty zeros in the distributions, run:

 ```
 pig -l /tmp -x local -v -w p_reply_given_time_of_day.pig